Fitoussi/geo-my-wp/readme.txt

 Welcome to the ultimate geolocation, mapping, and proximity search solution for Wordpress.

-Using GEO my WP plugin, and the powerful features of Google Maps API, you can easily geotag any of your post types, BuddyPress members and other components.
+Using GEO my WP plugin, and the powerful features of Google Maps API or OpenStreetMaps, you can easily geotag any of your post types, BuddyPress members and other components.
 Create unlimited advanced, proximity search forms to search and find any of the geotagged components of your site.

 With GEO my WP, creating a real estate, events, directory, classifieds, social networking and any other type of location based website is a simple task.